amlanmohanty1/Image-Classifier-using-Machine-Learning/README.md

    4. GridSearchCV was used to find the best parameters.

-   5. The model was evaluated using Confusion Matrix and classification report and was found to be 93% accurate.
+   5. The model was evaluated using Confusion Matrix and Accuracy Score and was found to be 93% accurate.

 Finally, the user is asked to feed the url link of new images for the pupose of predicting if the images pertain to apple or lemon.